Codecademy/docs/content/javascript/concepts/map/map.md

 ---
-Title: 'Map'
+Title: "Map"
-Description: 'A Map is an object in JavaScript that stores entries of key-value pairs in their original insertion order.'
+Description: "A Map is an object in JavaScript that stores entries of key-value pairs in their original insertion order."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Map'
+  - "Map"
-  - 'Object'
+  - "Object"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A `Map` is an object in JavaScript that stores entries of key-value pairs in their original insertion order.